zeplar-exe/FsTag/FsTag/docs/filters.md

-﻿---
+---
-note: Simplified descriptions of the filters listed here should also be placed in filters_simple.md
+note: "Simplified descriptions of the filters listed here should also be placed in filters_simple.md"
 ---
 # Filters